In the Classroom

 Use evidence-based resources and teaching materials

-- Some activities and resources linked in this section are developed by commodity boards or public health agencies in other provinces and territories.
-All resources have been reviewed by Registered Dietitians at ODPH to ensure they represent a variety of foods, reflect the most current evidence and are generally free of bias.
+- All resources have been reviewed by Registered Dietitians at ODPH to reflect current evidence, meet curriculum expectations for each grade, and align with our guiding principles.
 Please contact us if you have any questions or concerns.